OsvaldoMartini/Android-Emulator/README.md

 ### 9️⃣ Important Tools: SDK Manager, etc.

+> ⚠️ Note: Ensure your PATH includes the `cmdline-tools/latest/bin` folder so that these `.bat` files can be run from any terminal.

 Below is a description of the `.bat` files located in your Android SDK folder (`cmdline-tools/latest/bin`):

 | File                     | Purpose                                                                                                              |